yori7/figtex/README.md

 ```

 # Requirements
-platex and dvipng is needed.
+platex and dvipng are needed.